Tuberculin Testing revalidation

 - Webinars on TB and TB biosecurity

 - Attending the OV Conference and other relevant conferences.

 - Reading the TB OV Instructions and APHA policy updates

 - Discussing your TB audit or peer review with your auditor or colleague

-You must have also passed an audit of your TB testing within the two year revalidation period.
-The audit can be from your Veterinary Delivery Partnership (VDP) or from The Animal and Plant Health Agency (APHA).
-If you have not had an audit then you have the option to arrange for a colleague to undertake a ‘Peer Review’ of your testing.
+You must have also passed an audit of your TB testing within the revalidation cycle.
+The audit can be from your Veterinary Delivery Partnership (VDP) or from the Animal and Plant Health Agency (APHA).
+If you have not had an audit then you have the option to arrange for a colleague to undertake a ‘peer review’ of your testing.
 You may also be asked to review a colleague.
-You must nominate your colleague from your TT training dashboard.
+You must nominate your colleague from your OCQ(V) - TT Personal Training Dashboard.
 They will then receive a short online course from Improve International explaining the review process.
 We advise that if you take this option, you make arrangements with your colleague in good time; they need time to study the short online course and arrange to join you at a suitable test.
 After the TB test has been conducted in the presence of your Peer Reviewer, you must upload the report with your scenarios/case logs.
 If you are unable to arrange a peer review then please contact the Improve International office.
 We may be able to arrange the review for you, however there will be a charge for this, which will vary depending on your individual circumstances, including location.